 Why would you use a device that is registered to your name?
 Do you think that Amazon.com is your friend and would protect you if they realized you were using their device to pirate movies and music?

-And, why would you use a device that could expose your IP address to the world?
+And, why would you use a device that could share your IP address with copyright holders who wish to sue you?
 Your connection to the internet would create a trackable line between your internet account and the server hosting the pirated content.
-Do you really think that your ISP isn’t snooping on you to see whether you are using their bandwidth for legal or illegal purposes?
+Do you really think that your ISP isn’t monitoring your online activities to see whether you are using their bandwidth for legal or illegal purposes?
 If somehow copyright holders figure out how to get the list of IP addresses who downloaded or streamed a particular movie, do you really want to risk being sued for $150,000 for copyright infringement?

 Common sense.
-Even if you will likely not be tracked or caught, DO NOT use devices which connect to the internet without using an encrypted connection.
+Even if you will likely not be tracked or caught, DO NOT use devices which connect to the internet if you don’t understand how doing so shares your IP address.
 Your Kodi-enabled Amazon Fire TV Stick is one such device.

 In summary, Amazon Fire TV Sticks and better yet, Amazon Fire TV Media Players are wonderful pieces of technology.
 I own one, and current Amazon Fire TV Sticks even have Alexa built into them (a cool feature).
 With an Amazon Prime Subscription (we replaced our Netflix subscription with this to get the free shipping and other benefits), you can view literally THOUSANDS of videos from the Fire TV Stick or Media Player.